AB-xdev/blog-test/_posts/2024-10-08-java-annotation-processing-design-flaw.md

   - annotation-processor
 ---

-You may have heard about the [changes to annotation processing that have been done Java 23](https://www.oracle.com/java/technologies/javase/23-relnote-issues.html#JDK-8321314).<br/>
+You may have heard about the [changes to annotation processing that have been done in Java 23](https://www.oracle.com/java/technologies/javase/23-relnote-issues.html#JDK-8321314).<br/>
-This post will cover the underlying topic, how I found out about it and how it got fixed.
+This post will cover the underlying topic, how I learned about it, and how it got fixed.

 ## Background

-To get an explanation what annotation processing is and why it is even there first we need to hop into our DeLorean and go back to the year ~~1955~~ 2005.
+To understand annotation processing and why it is even there, we first need to hop into our DeLorean and go back to the year ~~1955~~ 2005.

-So back then there were no build tools like Maven or Gradle that we nowadays have.
+So back then there were no build tools like Maven or Gradle, which we have nowadays.
 Java was still developed by Sun Microsystems and the newest version was 5.

-Java annotations were introduce with Java 5 but an API for processing them at build-time did not exist, so [JSR 269](https://www.jcp.org/en/jsr/detail?id=269) was born.
+Java annotations were introduced with Java 5 but an API for processing them at build-time did not exist, so [JSR 269](https://www.jcp.org/en/jsr/detail?id=269) was born.

 The general idea seems to have been to allow the generation of (boilerplate) code and similar operations.
-Examples who use the concept nowadays are probably [Lombok](https://projectlombok.org/) or [Dagger](https://github.com/google/dagger) (for the Android world) but these are usually run with dedicated plugins.<br/> I found [a old video of a presentation](https://www.youtube.com/watch?v=0hN6XJ69xn4) about this topic - you may want to check it out for additional background information.
+Examples that use the concept nowadays are probably [Lombok](https://projectlombok.org/) or [Dagger](https://github.com/google/dagger) (for the Android world) but these are usually run with dedicated plugins.<br/> I found [an old video of a presentation](https://www.youtube.com/watch?v=0hN6XJ69xn4) about this topic - you may want to check it out for additional background information.

 JSR 269 was ultimately implemented and shipped in 2006 with Java 6 and most of it was likely forgotten or never heard of over the years as better build tools such as Maven or Gradle gradually gained popularity.

 ## How the ~~dog~~ compiler ate my records...

-Back to the present - well nearly let's stop on a day in late 2022.
+Back to the present - well nearly: Let's stop on a day in late 2022.

-So back then we updated one of our bigger Maven-based projects to Java 17 and converted a few classes to the new  ``records`` and everything compiled well and got shipped.
+So back then we updated one of our bigger Maven-based projects to Java 17, we converted a few classes to the new  ``records``.
+Everything compiled without issues so we shipped the project.

-A few days later I was again adding a ``record``, tried to compile it and all of a sudden the compiler crashed with the following message:
+A few days later I was again adding a ``record``, and tried to compile it, when all of a sudden the compiler crashed with the following message:
 ```
 [ERROR] org.apache.maven.lifecycle.LifecycleExecutionException: Failed to execute goal org.apache.maven.plugins:maven-compiler-plugin:3.10.1:compile (default-compile) on project X: Compilation failure
 ...